PsionicAlch/byteforge/README.md

 <details>
 <summary><strong>slices.ParallelMap</strong></summary>

-Parallel Map applies the function to each element of the input slice concurrently using a worker pool, and returns a new slice containing the results in the original order.
+`ParallelMap` applies the function to each element of the input slice concurrently using a worker pool, and returns a new slice containing the results in the original order.

 The number of concurrent workers can be controlled via the optional workers parameter.
 If omitted or set to a non-positive number, the number of logical CPUs (`runtime.GOMAXPROCS(0)`) is used by default.

 Keep in mind that there is an overhead cost involved in handling the worker pool.
-The benefit of Parallel Map only starts to show once the size of the slice is much larger.
+The benefit of `ParallelMap` only starts to show once the size of the slice is much larger.

 ```go
 import (